haunt98/posts-go/posts/2022-07-10-bootstrap-go.md

 ### Stop using global var

-If I see someone using global var, I swear I shoot twice in the face.
+If I see someone using global var, I swear I will shoot them twice in the face.

 Why?